Funding For Business

 5. PDQ / Merchant Cash Advance

-A Merchant cash advance is a funding solution for small business and SME’s, praised by the government as an alternative funding option for UK businesses it has already helped thousands of people .
+A Merchant cash advance is a funding for business solution that is aimed at small business and SME’s.
+It was praised by the government as an alternative funding option for UK businesses it has already helped thousands of people .
 It’s designed to work alongside your busy and quiet periods for example if you have a slow month on your card sales then you only pay back the agreed percentage of those sales – keeping your repayments in line with your cashflow through the good times and bad.
 The unsecured business loan alternative is repaid only when you make sales on your card terminal (PDQ) machine.
 There are absolutely no hidden costs or fees.